mhooten/mhooten.github.io/_pages/about.md

 * New paper published in JABES:

 Schwob, M.R., M.B.
 Hooten, T. McDevitt-Gales.
 (2023).
 Dynamic population models with temporal preferential sampling to infer phenology.
 Journal of Agricultural, Biological, and Environmental Statistics, 28: 774-791.

-* New paper accepted in Ecological Informatics:

-Williams, P.J., X. Lu, H.R.
-Scharf, and M.B.
-Hooten.
-(In Press).
-Embracing asymmetry in nature: How to account for skewness in ecological data.
-Ecological Informatics.